gardner711/lease-sentry/specifications/390020-enabler.md

 ### Purpose
 Step two of a multi-step wizard:
 - This step is independently navigable by a unique url (/newsubscription)
-- A selection of the the three subscription options: Free, Starter, or Pro
+- A selection of the the three subscription options: Starter, or Pro
 - A description of the options from the Universal Subscription Options
 - A grid comparison of the options from the Universal Subscription Options